marksherriff/cs3240-s24-website/project.md

 1. TOC
 {:toc}

+_NOTE: This is the project information for Fall 2023.
+The Spring 2024 project will be different, but will work similarly (teams of five students, six sprints, etc.)_

 ## Project Options and Requirements

 Your team must choose one of these project options.
 You have a great deal of agency within these options, but you must stick to the core use cases of the project.